quixio/quix-streams/docs/quickstart.md

 ## Demo application
 Our demo application will analyze the incoming stream of chat messages, split them into words, and write the results back to Kafka.

 In this guide, it's assumed that the Kafka cluster is up and running locally on `localhost:9092`.

+If you don't have Kafka installed yet, see the [Apache Kafka Quickstart page](https://kafka.apache.org/quickstart) to learn how to install and run Kafka on your machine.

 ### Step 1.
 Producing data to Kafka